sze1998/Project_PersonalityTest/README.md

 # Project_PersonalityTest
 # Our Goal is to create a unique personality test
-The IPIP BFFM (International Personality Item Pool Big Five Factor Markers) personality test is universally recognized as an established standard and assessment evaluation method.
+The Big Five Aspect scale personality test is universally recognized as an established standard and assessment evaluation method.
 The general consensus in academic psychology is that there are five fundamental personality traits.
 This model is assumed in most personality research, and is the basis of many of the most well regarded tests employed by psychologists who maintain close connections with academia.